Essay

 ACH-NEOVIM: A Step-by-Step Tutorial to a Supercharged Neovim

 A walkthrough of ACH-NEOVIM — my personal Neovim configuration that bootstraps a 45+ language IDE with one command.
-Native LSP, on-demand tooling, deep ocean palette, and zero manual setup.
+75 dark themes, on-demand tooling, org-mode, HDL support, and zero manual setup.

 I've been a Neovim user for years.
 Every time I rebuild my config from scratch I learn something new — but I also lose a weekend wrangling lazy.nvim, mason, LSP servers, formatters, linters, and a dozen plugins that all need to be wired together just right.